In This Article

 Loan data lives on laptops, desktops, and mobile devices across branch offices and remote locations.
 The best online lenders manage every device through platforms like Microsoft Intune, enforcing security baselines, patch deployment, and encryption.
 Endpoint Detection and Response (EDR) catches threats that prevention alone misses.

-This isn't optional.
-Thirty-eight percent of lenders now use AI in some form.
-AI tools running on unmanaged, unpatched endpoints create attack surfaces that didn't exist five years ago.
+This is not optional.
+Thirty eight percent of lenders now use AI in some form.
+AI tools running on unmanaged, unpatched endpoints create attack surfaces that did not exist five years ago.

 3. Cloud Infrastructure and Hosting Management